 OPEN DAILY | 10AM-6PM | FREE ADMISSION

-Your sponsorship also provides strong a strong brand connection to BIMA, a cultural establishment that is well respected in the area.
+Your sponsorship also provides a strong brand connection to BIMA, a cultural establishment that is well respected in the area.

 We hope you’ll take the time to review the sponsorship opportunities listed below.
 BIMA is also happy to work with you to establish a program that meets your business’ unique needs.